 Whenever possible, use a sturdy chain to lock your bike to a fixed object.
 The harder it is to break with bolt cutters, the better.
 Some buildings have locked chains on their walls for this purpose.
 Try and see if these are available before parking your bike.
 Whenever they’re available, use them.
 Your bike will also be around your house a lot.
 Make sure to have a similar attachment on your wall.
 If this isn’t possible, always try to park your bike inside the garage, which will keep it hidden and prevent it from becoming a target.

 It’s no fun to think about your prized motorcycle being stolen, which is why you should follow the steps above to prevent thieves from riding away with your bike.
 One of the most important things you should do is make sure you’re covered by motorcycle insurance.
-Altra Insurance Services can handle almost all of your insurance needs, including motorcycle, homeowners, and auto insurance.
-San Diego families can Call our friendly staff today at (800) 719-9972 to ask about our services or schedule an appointment.
+Altra Insurance Services can handle almost all of your insurance needs, including motorcycle, homeowners, and auto insurance San Diego.
+Can Call our friendly staff today at (800) 719-9972 to ask about our services or schedule an appointment.